-This expert, unbiased water softener buying guide will help you choose the right water softener for hard water problems.
+This expert, unbiased water softener buying guide will help you choose the best water softener for hard water problems.
 Includes salt-free water softeners, dual-tank softeners, and more.

-A water softener (often misspelled “water softner“) solves hard water problems.
+Water softener systems (often misspelled “water softner systems“) solve hard water problems.
 Hard water is simply water that is rich in minerals such as calcium, magnesium carbonate, and manganese.
 If you find that soap and shampoo don’t lather well, dishes have spots, the bathtub has a ring, laundry looks dingy, and the coffee maker has scale deposits, your home probably has a hard water problem.

 Hard water comes from aquifers and other underground sources that collect dissolved minerals from rock—particularly calcium, magnesium carbonate, and manganese.
 These minerals give water undesirable characteristics that collectively are dubbed “hardness.”
 The severity of hardness is measured by grains (of mineral) per gallon (GPG) or, in some cases, by parts per million of mineral (PPM).
 One GPG equals 17.1 PPM.

 Technically, any water that contains more than 1 GPG of dissolved hardness minerals is considered hard, but, realistically, water with up to 3.5 GPG is relatively soft.
 Water with more than 10.5 GPG is very hard.
 Between these extremes is typical, moderately hard water.
 You can buy a water test kit on Amazon.

 Hard water is less an issue of health than of potential expense.
 Many of the problems created by hard water stay hidden until some type of malfunction occurs in your home’s plumbing system or in a water-using appliance.
 When heated, dissolved hard-water minerals recrystallize and form scale that eventually clogs plumbing, reducing water flow.
 Scale and lime deposits also take their toll on water-heating appliances such as dishwashers and coffee makers, increasing the need for repairs.

 Worse yet, scale cakes onto interior surfaces of water heaters, making them more likely to fail.
 According to a study commissioned by the Water Quality Research Council at New Mexico State University, water heaters operate 22 percent to 30 percent less efficiently when plagued with hard-water scale.